-Harrisonburg & Rockingham County Monthly Cumulative Residential Sales beating 2013 home sales at this point -- and in fact, we were not ahead of 2013 home sales until we added June 2015 home sales into the mix.
+This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
+As is evident, there have been more home sales in the first eight months of 2015 than in the first eight months of any other year in the previous five years.
+We are barely beating 2013 home sales at this point -- and in fact, we were not ahead of 2013 home sales until we passed June of this year.
 If this year continues as it has been going thus far, we should easily surpass 1,000 home sales in 2015.